TheFakeLorLyons/helix-tic-tac-toe/readme.md

 3. git clone https://github.com/TheFakeLorLyons/helix-tic-tac-toe.git

-4. cd root(if necessary)
+4. cd root

 5. npm install in the terminal

-6. npm start will begin shadow-cljs and load the app
+6. npm start will begin shadow-cljs and load the app in the browser at localhost:8080

-### __alternatively, enjoy the game in the browser!__
+#### __...alternatively, enjoy the game in the browser!__

-The game is hosted at https://TheFakeLorLyons.github.io/helix-tic-tac-toe
+The game is hosted at https://TheFakeLorLyons.github.io/helix-tic-tac-toe via github pages

 ### __Technologies Used__